-There are still plenty of ways to enjoy Washington, D.C. from both inside and outside of your home.
+There are still plenty of ways to experience Washington, D.C. while observing social distancing guidelines.

 Washington, D.C. is an awesome destination – there’s rich history, fantastic architecture, world-class museums, unbelievable food from all over the globe and tons of friendly residents.
 But, for many of us, COVID-19 has meant a whole lot of staying inside.

-Fortunately, D.C. has adapted to life while social distancing, and there are still plenty of ways to enjoy the city both from inside and outside of your home.
+Fortunately, D.C. has adapted to life while social distancing, and there are still plenty of ways to enjoy the city.
 Here’s a quick guide to what you can do in D.C. and how to do it safely.

 First Things First: Know Before You Go